-Recent enforcement actions by the Federal Trade Commission (“FTC”) include the settlement in August of 13 companies with the FTC on charges of misleading consumers.
+Recent enforcement actions by the FTC include the settlement in August with 13 companies on charges of misleading consumers.
 These companies claimed they were certified under Safe Harbor but either had never applied for certification or let their certification lapse.
 The FTC has stepped up enforcement of the Safe Harbor program in recent years.

 Changes to the Program

 The European Commission has been demanding changes to the Safe Harbor program since the beginning of 2014.
 EU members have been concerned about the collection of data for national security purposes, as well as the lack of protections for EU residents that are currently available to U.S. residents.

 Other concerns are about the onward transfer of data from a Safe Harbor Certified entity.
 It is worth taking note of the 13 items for improvement requested by the European Commission to understand some of the potential changes coming for those in Safe Harbor.

 A revision to the Safe Harbor program is thought to come this year.
 The program is expected to become stricter.
 A greater number of enforcement activities by the FTC are anticipated.
 An organization in Safe Harbor will need to make sure they comply with the Certification requirements and documentation in order to protect themselves from action by the FTC.

 Safe Harbor Certification is more than checking a box and making a payment.
 In fact, certifying to Safe Harbor should be the last step of the program (besides continuous monitoring of your program’s compliance).
 Before making the self-certification, an organization must verify their privacy practices meet the Safe Harbor Principles.
 This can be done with a third-party review or can be competed with a self-assessment.